vpulim/node-soap/Readme.md

   - `prefix`: (optional) Adds this value as a prefix for the generated signature tags.
   - `attrs`: (optional) A hash of attributes and values attrName: value to add to the signature root node
   - `idMode`: (optional) either 'wssecurity' to generate wsse-scoped reference Id on <Body> or undefined for an unscoped reference Id
+- `appendElement`: (optional) A string containing XML element to append to the end of the WSSecurity element.
+This can be used to add custom elements like certificates or other security tokens.

 ### WSSecurityPlusCert